marcardioid/GuildWars2API-Python/README.md

     worlds = gw.get_world(1001, 1002, 1003)
     worlds = gw.get_worlds()

-    # You can also grab just all world ids.
+    # You can also grab just all the world ids.
     world_ids = gw.get_worlds_ids()

     # Print out all the world names of the worlds with a very high population of players.